Can I Leave My Window A/C In All Year?

 During the colder months, cold drafts can sneak in from the outside, and they’ll have you freezing in your living room or bedroom.
 To avoid those pesky cold drafts, you need to insulate your window A/C.

-July has a special insulation kit that you can purchase for the colder months.
-The kit allows you to cover up areas on your window A/C where cold drafts can enter.
+July has a special insulation kit and winter cover that you can purchase for the colder months.
+Both add-ons allow you to cover up areas on your window A/C where cold drafts can enter.
 Our insulated foam panels will keep the freezing, cold weather outside, and keep you toasty on the inside.

 Depending on where you live in the country, the winter might not even be that bad.
 Regardless, you’ll be getting less sunlight than in the spring and summer.